Kivi-Vuorilehto/cybersec_project_25/README.md

 # Cybersecurity Base Project I
-A small webapp created with multiple easily exploitable vulnerabilities.
+A small web application intentionally created with multiple, easily exploitable vulnerabilities for coursework.

 ## Specification
 Create a webapp which contains at least 5 different flaws from the OWASP Top 10 list.
 (In my case I used the [2017 Top 10 list](https://raw.githubusercontent.com/OWASP/Top10/master/2017/OWASP%20Top%2010-2017%20(en).pdf))